Lioneriod/WaterWaster/README.md

 - Now to find a way to put the last abstract class to use???
 - Check with teacher for more feedback
+- 2 more inheritances
+- Try working on that export thingy